google/turbinia/docs/user/install-gke-celery.md

 ## **Introduction**

-These instructions cover the Redis installation of Turbinia using [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
-However, development is still in progress and we recommend you use the [GKE PubSub Installation](install-gke-pubsub.md) for cloud installations.
+In this guide, you will learn how to deploy the Redis implementation of Turbinia using [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).

-Installing into GKE allows Turbinia Workers to scale based on processing demand.
-Currently, this is done through scaling on CPU utilization, which is determined when available Turbinia Workers process Tasks and reach a pre-defined CPU threshold.
-The GKE architecture closely resembles the [cloud architecture](how-it-works.md) with GKE being used to scale Turbinia Woker pods.
+GKE allows Turbinia workers to scale based on processing demand.
+Currently by scaling based on CPU utilization of Turbinia workers.
+The GKE architecture closely resembles the [cloud architecture](how-it-works.md).

-All steps in this document are required for getting Turbinia running on GKE.
+At the end, you will have a GKE cluster, a Filestore instance to store logs to, and a fully functioning Turbinia application locally running within the cluster.

 ### **Prerequisites**

-GKE is only supported for Google Cloud so a Google Cloud Project is required to work from.
+- A Google Cloud Account and a project to work from
+- The ability to create GKE clusters, service accounts, and GCP Filestore.

 ## **Installation**